Notes on solving and playing peg solitaire on a computer: The complement plus general SVSS problem

 A trickier question is how to resolve the degeneracy at the $(0,3)$ starting location.
 The sets $\winning_n^1$ cannot be symmetry reduced, yet $\winning_n^2$ and $\winning_n^3$ are symmetry reduced, and $\winning_n^4=\myemptyset$.
 We see from Figure~\ref{fig7} that $\winning_n^1$ contains code $50$, while $\winning_n^2$ contains mincode $28$, a board position in the same symmetry class.
 The solution is to use an algorithm which keeps all codes in $\winning_n^1$ but removes all symmetry equivalents in the intersecting sets.
 This is the reason that the degenerate starting locations are indexed first.

 Table~\ref{table5} summarizes the number of board positions by $index$ and number of pegs $n$.
 The total number of board positions over all sets is $437$, which is only $10$ more than are needed to solve the general SVSS problem by itself.
-We can infer that there are $10$ board positions among the $437$ that are duplicated---these must be $10$ pairs of board positions in $\winning_n^1$ that are in the same symmetry class.
+There are $10$ board positions in $\winning_n^1$ which are reflections of other board positions in $\winning_n^1$ (an example which is useful to check by hand are the board positions with codes 93 and 563, these 5-peg board positions end up in \textit{index} 7).
+The first row of Table~\ref{table5} tells us which complement problems are solvable, namely those with \textit{index} 1 (problem 1, the $(0,3)$ complement), 2 (problem 2, the $(0,0)$ complement) and 4 (problem 3, the $(2,4)$ complement).
+Again, the fact that $W_1^8=\myemptyset$ is equivalent to the statement that problem 4, the $(1,2)$ complement, is not solvable.

 Figure~\ref{fig8} shows representative 5-peg board positions in $\winning_5^{index}$ for values of the \textit{index} 0 to 7.
 Let us interpret two of the board positions in this diagram.
 The board position with code $1480$ is in \textit{index} 0, meaning that this board position cannot appear in any complement problem.
 This board position has a mincode of $181$.
 We can finish with one peg from this board position at $(0,0)$ or $(0,3)$, but we cannot start from either of these holes and reach this board position.
 But it must be possible to reach this board position from some start, and it turns out this start is $(2,4)$.